kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -------------

-The s1kd-brexcheck tool only fully supports XPath 1.0 expressions, with partial support for EXSLT and XPath 2.0 functions.
-The XPath 2.0 function support is considered experimental, and must be enabled with the --xpath2 option.
+The s1kd-brexcheck tool only fully supports XPath 1.0 expressions, with partial support for EXSLT functions.

 If the XPath given for the `<objectPath>` of a rule is invalid, the rule will be ignored when validating objects.
 A warning will be printed to